-There are so many climbing plants that can be guided over a pergola to get a welcome shade in warm weather.
-For your help, here we have listed the 19 best pergola plants.
-This list is a combination of both tropical and temperate vines.
+There are so many climbing plants that can be trained to climb over to get a welcome shade in warm weather.
+For your help, here we have listed the Best Pergola Plants for your garden.

 Check out our article on best climbing houseplants here